 - Identify employees and subcontractor non-compliance with safety, health, and environmental quality standards.

-- Identify conflicts in construction progress and communicate them to project team for resolution.
+- Identify conflicts in construction progress and communicate them to the project team for resolution.

 - Maintain daily updates of activities on the jobsite.

 - May perform Superintendent duties at multiple job sites, simultaneously.